-The more than 400 nursing homes participating in the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) program receive assistance from the Health Quality Innovation Network (HQIN) to make sustainable changes that improve resident care, elevate their facility’s Star Rating and address COVID-19.
+The more than 1,200 nursing homes participating in the Quality Innovation Network-Quality Improvement Organization (QIN-QIO) program receive assistance from the Health Quality Innovation Network (HQIN) to make sustainable changes that improve performance and deliver high quality resident-centered care.

-Participants receive training, access to quality improvement tools and resources and data analyses to guide their progress.
-They also receive coaching from Health Quality Innovators or one of our locally based HQIN improvement partners, The Carolinas Center for Medical Excellence or the Kansas Foundation for Medical Care.
+Participants receive no-cost training, access to quality improvement tools and resources and data analyses to guide their progress.
+They also receive coaching from Health Quality Innovators or one of our locally based HQIN improvement partners, Constellation Quality Health or the KFMC Health Improvement Partners.
 In addition to improving care at the local level, participating nursing homes contribute to these significant national goals:

 - Reduce avoidable hospital readmissions and emergency department visits.